 Source Control

-Ideally, finding and minimizing the pollutants before they can build up is key.
+Ideally, finding and minimizing household air pollution before it can build up is key.
 This involves selecting household products and materials that release fewer chemicals into the air.
 For instance, opt for low-VOC (volatile organic compounds) paints and flooring, which emit fewer harmful chemicals than their traditional counterparts.
-Additionally, regular cleaning to remove dust, pet dander, and other particulates can greatly reduce the pollutant levels in your indoor environment.
+Additionally, regular cleaning to remove dust, personal care products, and other particulates can greatly reduce the pollutant levels in your indoor environment.

 Make sure that there is no asbestos in your home, or if you’re using a gas stove to ventilate the area while cooking.